History of Bangladesh: First martial law and Zia administration

 The coup leaders installed Vice-President Khondaker Mostaq Ahmad as Sheikh Mujib's immediate successor.
-A staunch conservative, Ahmad promulgated martial law and jailed many prominent confidantes of Sheikh Mujib, including Bangladesh's first Prime Minister Tajuddin Ahmad.
-The jailed leaders were executed on 3 November 1975.
-Ahmad reshuffled the leadership of the Bangladesh Armed Forces, paving the way for the country's future military dictatorship.
+Ahmad promulgated martial law.
+He reshuffled the leadership of the Bangladesh Armed Forces and jailed some prominent confidantes of Sheikh Mujib, including Bangladesh's first Prime Minister Tajuddin Ahmad.
+The jailed leaders were killed on 3 November 1975 to prevent them from siding with a counter-coup that began that day.

-A counter-coup led by Brigadier General Khaled Mosharraf overthrew Ahmad from the presidency on 6 November 1975.
-The chief justice, Abu Sadat Mohammad Sayem, was installed as president.
-Mosharraf was killed by renegade socialist troops led by Abu Taher on 7 November 1975.
-The army chief, Lieutenant General Ziaur Rahman, emerged as the country's most powerful figure in 1976.
-He served as deputy martial law administrator under President Sayem.
+The counter-coup, led by Brigadier General Khaled Mosharraf, overthrew Ahmad from the presidency.
+On 6 November 1975, the chief justice, Abu Sadat Mohammad Sayem, was installed as president.
+The next day Mosharraf was killed during a mutiny led by Abu Taher.
+The army chief, Lieutenant General Ziaur Rahman, emerged as the country's most powerful figure.

-Under the dramatically altered dispensation, Bangladesh feared an invasion from India backed by the Soviet Union, as the new government in Dhaka received recognition from Pakistan, Saudi Arabia and China.
-According to declassified US records, Bangladesh received assurances from the United States of Western support for its sovereignty and territorial integrity.
 The dispute over the sharing the water of the Ganges, due to India's construction of the Farakka Barrage, led Bangladesh to seek the intervention of the United Nations in 1976.
 The dispute was addressed through a bilateral agreement in 1977.

 Lt Gen Ziaur Rahman (popularly known as Zia) assumed the presidency from Justice Sayem on 21 April 1977.
 Zia formed the Bangladesh Nationalist Party (BNP).
 Parliamentary elections were held in 1979, in which the BNP gained a landslide majority and the Awami League became the principal opposition party.

 President Zia restored free markets, redefined socialism as "economic and social justice" in the constitution and crafted a foreign policy which emphasised solidarity with Muslim majority countries and regional co-operation in South Asia.
 Bangladesh achieved rapid economic and industrial growth under Zia's presidency.
 The government built the country's first export processing zones.
 It operated a popular food-for-work programme, reversed the collectivisation of farms and promoted private sector development.

-Bangladesh's growing anti-communist profile saw President Zia strongly opposing the Soviet invasion of Afghanistan.

-Zia faced twenty one attempted coups against his government, including one by the air force.
-His one time ally Colonel Abu Taher was tried for treason and executed.
-Similar fates were met by many of his perceived rivals in the armed forces.
-However, the final coup attempt resulted in his assassination in 1981.
-Zia was killed by troops loyal to Major General Abul Manzoor who stormed his official residence in Chittagong on 30 May 1981.
+Zia faced twenty mutinies and attempted coups against his government.
+The final coup attempt resulted in his assassination in 1981: Zia was killed by troops loyal to Major General Abul Manzoor on 30 May 1981.
 The mutiny was later suppressed by army chief Lieutenant General Hussain Muhammad Ershad.